hakobtp/blog/java/concurrency/1_virtual_thread.md

 Virtual threads (orange) are executed on platform threads (blue), which run on OS threads (green).
 A virtual thread currently running is “mounted” to a platform thread (solid boxes).
 Virtual threads that are ready but not yet running remain unmounted and waiting (blue dashed box: “Unmounted Ready” threads).
 Virtual threads that are blocked (e.g. waiting on I/O) are unmounted and parked (orange dashed box: “Unmounted Blocked” threads).
 The JVM’s scheduler keeps carrier threads busy by mounting different virtual threads when others are blocked.

+Because of this scheduling model, blocking a virtual thread doesn’t block a carrier OS thread in many cases.
+The OS thread simply moves on to run other virtual threads.
+This is how we can have thousands of concurrent tasks without tying up thousands of OS threads.

+### Cooperative vs Preemptive Scheduling

+It’s important to realize that the JVM scheduling is cooperative.
+A virtual thread will run uninterrupted on a carrier until it voluntarily yields (for example, by hitting a blocking call).
+The JVM won’t preempt (stop) a running virtual thread just to schedule another one, except at these safepoints.
+This means if you have a long CPU-bound calculation in a single virtual thread, it will not automatically switch out to let others run on that same carrier thread.

+If you have as many carrier threads as CPU cores, CPU-bound tasks on different carriers can run in parallel, but if you artificially limit the carrier thread pool (e.g. to 1 thread) and run a never-blocking loop on one virtual thread, it could starve others from running on that single carrier.
+In practice, the default carrier pool is sized to CPUs, so compute-bound tasks will use all cores, similar to platform threads.
+But virtual threads truly shine for I/O-bound and high-concurrency workloads where threads spend a lot of time waiting.

+**Example:**

+Suppose you have a server with 4 CPU cores and thus ~4 carrier threads by default.
+If you create 1000 virtual threads that each handle a network request, the JVM will schedule at most 4 of them to run at once (one per carrier).
+Whenever any of those threads hits an I/O wait (e.g., waiting for a database response), that thread is unmounted and another pending virtual thread is mounted on that carrier thread.
+In this way, the carriers are always kept busy doing real work, and none are stuck waiting on I/O. The result is high throughput with a small number of actual OS threads.
+The JVM’s goal is to keep the carrier threads busy but not blocked.

 ---

 ## 📌 Explore More